peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

   Converts this object to a 32-bit signed integer.
 Non-integer number values are truncated to an integer.
-(NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt32</b> method before calling this method.
-Checking whether this object's type is  `CBORType.Number`  is not sufficient.
+(NOTE: To determine whether this method call can succeed, call the <b> CanTruncatedIntFitInInt32 </b> method before calling this method.
+Checking whether this object's type is  `
+            CBORType.Number
+            `  is not sufficient.
 See the example.).

-The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.
+      The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.

                 CBORObject obj = CBORObject.FromInt32(99999); if(obj.IsIntegral
                 && obj.CanTruncatedIntFitInInt32()) { // Not an Int32;
                 handle the error Console.WriteLine("Not a 32-bit integer."); } else
                 { Console.WriteLine("The value is " + obj.AsInt32()); }

  .

   <b>Return Value:</b>

  The closest 32-bit signed integer to this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
  This object's type is not a number type.

  * System.OverflowException:
  This object's value exceeds the range of a 32-bit signed integer.

 <a id="AsInt64"></a>
 ### AsInt64

     public long AsInt64();

   Converts this object to a 64-bit signed integer.
 Non-integer numbers are truncated to an integer.
-(NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt64</b> method before calling this method.
-Checking whether this object's type is  `CBORType.Number`  is not sufficient.
+(NOTE: To determine whether this method call can succeed, call the <b> CanTruncatedIntFitInInt64 </b> method before calling this method.
+Checking whether this object's type is  `
+            CBORType.Number
+            `  is not sufficient.
 See the example.).

-The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 64-bit signed integer before getting its value.
+      The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 64-bit signed integer before getting its value.

                 CBORObject obj = CBORObject.FromInt64(99999); if(obj.IsIntegral
                 && obj.CanTruncatedIntFitInInt64()) { // Not an Int64;
                 handle the error Console.WriteLine("Not a 64-bit integer."); } else
                 { Console.WriteLine("The value is " + obj.AsInt64()); }

  .

   <b>Return Value:</b>

  The closest 64-bit signed integer to this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
  This object's type is not a number type.

  * System.OverflowException:
  This object's value exceeds the range of a 64-bit signed integer.

 <a id="AsSByte"></a>
 ### AsSByte